alberthun/legacy-sense-docs/guides/005-sense-edge/002-gateway-deployment.md

 description: "Deploying the Gateway for Edge Rule Processing"
 ---

-Pre-requisites:
+## Pre-requisites:
-A Sense account
+- A Sense account
-Sixgill Gateway binary
+- Sixgill Gateway binary
-Sixgill Agent
+- Sixgill Agent

 _Please contact [Sixgill Support](support@sixgill.com) and request the appropriate gateway and agent for your architecture/platform_

-## Deploying the Sixgill Gateway
+## Deploying Sixgill Gateway

 The Sixgill Gateway is a small lightweight executable that ingests data from connected devices running the Sixgill Agent.
 It determines how to route inbound data via a local rules module, and take action when appropriate